 Howe made his NHL debut with the Detroit Red Wings as an 18-year-old.
 He went on to play 1,767 games over 25 seasons with the Red Wings and one with the Hartford Whalers.
-He originally retired in 1972, but returned to the game with the Whalers in 1973 to play on the World Hockey Association.
+He originally retired in 1972 but returned to the game with the Whalers in 1973 to play in the World Hockey Association.

 Howe was so well respected around the league, the Toronto Maple Leafs had a Gordie Howe Night on March 31, 1971, to honor him before he and the Red Wings played them.
 Mr. Hockey passed away at age 88 on June 10, 2016, and will never be forgotten.

 On March 31, 1996, Coffey became the eighth NHL player and first defenseman to score 1,400 career points when he picked up three assists in the Red Wings’ 8-1 victory over the St. Louis Blues.
-Ray Bourque is the only blueliner to have more goals, assists and points than Coffey produced in his career.
+Ray Bourque is the only blueliner to have more goals, assists and points than Coffey.

 Welcome to the Century Club

 On March 31, 1982, Glen Sather became the first coach to win 100 games with the Oilers, when Mark Messier scored twice to become just the second player in team history after Gretzky to have a 50-goal season in a 7-3 win over the visiting Kings.
 He still holds the franchise record for wins with 464.
 Craig MacTavish, Ron Low and Todd McLellan are the only other coaches to win at least 100 games behind the bench in Edmonton.

-On March 31, 1997, Ken Wregget became the second goaltender in Penguins’ franchise history to record 100 wins.
-The milestone came in a 4-3 victory over Panthers.
+On March 31, 1997, Ken Wregget became the second goaltender in Pittsburgh Penguins’ franchise history to record 100 wins.
+The milestone came in a 4-3 victory over the Panthers.
 His 104 wins are fourth in franchise history behind Matt Murray (117), Barrasso (226) and Marc-Andre Fleury (375).
 Mario Lemieux scored his 610th goal to tie Bobby Hull for sixth place on the NHL’s all-time scoring list.

-His streak would go on for another two seasons before being snapped after nine 50 goal seasons in a row.
-Not even Gretzky had nine 50-goal seasons in a row, he only had eight.
-When you do something offensively that the Great One couldn’t do, you have really have done a remarkable achievement.
+His streak went on for another two seasons before being snapped after nine consecutive seasons with at least 50 goals.
+Not even Gretzky had nine 50-goal seasons in a row; he only had eight.
+When you do something offensively that the Great One couldn’t do, you have really have achieved something remarkable.

-On March 31, 2004, Mark Messier played the final game of his Hall of Fame career.
-After scoring a goal in the first period, he takes a victory lap around the Madison Square Garden rink following the New York Rangers’ 4-3 loss to the Buffalo Sabres.
+On March 31, 2004, Messier played the final game of his Hall of Fame career.
+After scoring a goal in the first period, he took a victory lap around the Madison Square Garden rink following the New York Rangers’ 4-3 loss to the Buffalo Sabres.